 You need to insure against its financial impact on your loved ones, just like when you buy insurance to deal with other foreseeable risks: getting seriously ill, getting in a car accident, or experiencing a house fire.

-For people between 50 and 75 who may have health problems, there’s guaranteed acceptance life insurance, which doesn’t require a medical exam.
-Benefits are limited to a small sum to help cover final expenses and there may be a waiting period during which benefits aren’t payable if you die.
-(MassMutual provides a limited benefit in the first two years.)
+A similar kind of insurance is guaranteed acceptance life insurance, which also doesn’t require a medical exam and provides benefits intended for final expenses.
+This kind of insurance may be more expensive and there may be there may be a waiting period during which benefits aren’t payable if you die.
 This provision helps to protect insurance companies from the risk that only the people most likely to file claims will purchase insurance.

 Even if you do have a life insurance policy, you might be underinsured.
-In fact, 30 percent of people who do have life insurance think they don’t have enough,10 according to the 2015 LIMRA/Life Happens study.
+In fact, one in five people who do have life insurance think they don’t have enough,3 according to the 2018 LIMRA/Life Happens study.

 Consult a financial professional to get help evaluating your life insurance needs and purchasing a policy you can afford.